 Best Resources for ABSITE Studying and How to Use Them

-As you prepare for the American Board of Surgery In-Training Exam (ABSITE), it’s important to have access to the best ABSITE resources.
-Unlike other standardized tests, it can be difficult to find comprehensive resources for ABSITE studying, and more difficult to determine which are the most effective.
+Unlike other standardized tests, it can be difficult to find comprehensive resources for ABSITE studying.
 Surgery requires a lot of knowledge, and doing only one question bank may limit you when it comes to scoring a higher percentile.
-Unfortunately, none of the resources for ABSITE are fully comprehensive, so it is best to rely on a few of them when you are studying.
-With that said, we will take a close look at the best ABSITE resources and provide guidance on how to use them.
+Unfortunately, none of the resources for ABSITE are fully comprehensive.
+So it is best to rely on a few key resources when you are studying.
+With that said, we will take a close look at the best resources for ABSITE and provide guidance on how to use them.

 SCORE Question Bank